 Not surprisingly, we’ve learned that personal connections work the best in connecting with the professors/department chairs/deans.
 Without exception, when we connect with the people with these titles, we’ve been able to work with these schools to adopt the content.
 The challenge is getting to the right folks – so keep those leads coming, but try to leverage your PCC community’s personal relationships with people in the academic areas/titles that we’re targeting.
 Don’t have a relationship?
 It’s ok to build one!

 We continue to receive a lot of feedback and are learning from different outreach efforts.
 The program is growing fast and we need help.
-We are developing a PCC Playbook for direct mail advocates who want to help and bring this program to colleges in their local community.
+We developed a PCC Playbook for direct mail advocates who want to help and bring this program to colleges in their local community.
 If you want to join, stay tuned for its launch this summer .Let us know if you have any great new leads or need support – by emailing us at: DirectEffect@usps.gov.
 Let’s continue to plant the seeds that will produce an ever-growing mail industry of tomorrow.

 1 Canada Post/Ipsos.
 (September 2016).
 Connecting for Action.
 What Gets People to Buy What they Buy?

 So why engage the PCCs with the Academic Outreach initiative?
 As an industry, we are all affected by the larger decisions that marketers everywhere are making, about how they allocate their budgets and how they choose which marketing channels to use.
 If marketers and Chief Marketing Officers (CMOs) aren’t aware of the power of mail and the importance of its role in effective multi- and omni-channel communications, they are less likely to choose mail as a channel, or seek out employees and resources who have this expertise.